-Humans have unique qualities like every species does.
+Humans have unique qualities, as every species does.
 Every species is probably intelligent in its environment.
-All the species of animals that exist today have evolved for a long time, like billion years.
+All the species of animals today have evolved for a long time, like billion years.
 Humans are scientists, physiologists, ecologists, anthropologists, and evolutionists.
 They can form cognitive representations about mental states, having thoughts about thoughts, if you will.

 How about comparing intense expressions of consciousness in humans and animals?
 Humans have the same beliefs about a third party.
 They have a theory of mind and can represent the mental state, so it becomes recursive.
 Are Humans Smarter Than Animals?
 It varies what particular kinds of animals can do.